-When statistics are shown in the table, the 👊 button allows one to produce various charts such as bar charts, line charts, area charts, etc to visually display the distribution of specific codes across values of the categorical variable.
+When statistics are shown in the table, the button allows one to produce bar charts or pie charts to visually display the distribution of specific codes.
 To produce charts:

-- Sort the columns in the order you want the values to be shown graphically. - Select the rows you would like to plot (multiple but separate rows can be selected by clicking the desired rows while holding down the Ctrl key) - Click the 4 button.
+- Sort the columns in the order you want the values to be shown graphically. - Select the rows you would like to plot (multiple but separate rows can be selected by clicking the desired rows while holding down the Ctrl key) - Click the button.

-For more information, see Charting Reliationships with Variables.
+For more information, see Bar Chart and Line Chart.